Surgical Tip of the Week

 The concept of sedation as a continuum is the foundation of patient safety.
 Sedation is a continuum of levels of sedation from fully consciousness to unconsciousness (general anesthesia).

-- A drug-induced depression of consciousness during which patients cannot be easily aroused, but
+- A drug-induced loss of consciousness during which patients are not arousable, even by painful stimulation.

-- The ability to independently maintain ventilatory function may be impaired.
+- The ability to independently maintain ventilatory function is often impaired.

-- Patients may require assistance in maintaining a patent airway.
+- Patients often require assistance in maintaining a patent airway.